Overfishing Statistics – Global Status of Fishery Resources!

 Fish Consumption Statistics

-You may not think you personally eat a lot of seafood, but globally fish consumption is on the rise, with people eating more seafood now than ever.
+You may not think you personally eat a lot of seafood, but globally, fish consumption is on the rise, with people eating more seafood now than ever.

-From 1961 to 2017, Global Fish Consumption Increased at an Annual Rate of 3.1% (FAO)
+From 1961 to 2019, Global Fish Consumption Increased at an Annual Rate of 3% (FAO)

 statistics on overfishing

-Humans are consuming more fish than ever, and the FAO has pointed out that the annual rate has increased at 3.0% from 1961 to 2019.
+Humans are consuming more fish than ever, and the FAO has pointed out that the annual rate has increased by 3.0% from 1961 to 2019.
 If we continue this way, there will soon be no fish left to catch.

-Food Fish Consumption Increased From 9.0 Kgs in 1961 to 20.5 Kgs in 2018 (FAO)
+Food Fish Consumption Increased From 9.9 Kgs in the 1960s to 20.2 Kgs Per Capita in 2020 (FAO)

 bottom trawling is considered destructive because _______.